Lunar lander: High gravity

 Although it has much less gravity than Earth, the Moon has sufficiently high gravity that descent must be slowed considerably.
-This is in contrast to an asteroid, in which "landing" is more often called "docking" and is a matter of rendezvous and matching velocity more than slowing a rapid descent.
+This is in contrast to a small asteroid, in which "landing" is more often called "docking" and is a matter of rendezvous and matching velocity more than slowing a rapid descent.

 Since rocketry is used for descent and landing, the Moon's gravity necessitates the use of more fuel than is needed for asteroid landing.
 Indeed, one of the central design constraints for the Apollo program's Moon landing was mass (as more mass requires more fuel to land) required to land and take off from the Moon.

 Thermal environment

 The lunar thermal environment is influenced by the length of the lunar day.
 Temperatures can swing between approximately -250 to 120 C (lunar night to lunar day).
 These extremes occur for fourteen Earth days each, so thermal control systems must be designed to handle long periods of extreme cold or heat.
 Most spacecraft instruments must be kept within a much stricter range of between -40 and 50 C, and human comfort requires a range of 20 to 24 C. This means that the lander must cool and heat its instruments or crew compartment.

 The length of the lunar night makes it difficult to use solar electric power to heat the instruments, and nuclear heaters are often used.